THE UMBRIA WITH KIDS TRAVEL CHECK LIST

-We are parents ourselves – after some ups and downs on the travel front and after several years have gone by, we look forward to travelling with our 3 little monkeys.
-We have learned a fair bit about what makes travel with kids fun and relaxed (rather than something to be apprehensive about) – preparation seems to be the key…we hope you find our travel with kids check list useful.
+We are parents ourselves and after some ups and downs on the travel front and after several years have gone by, we look forward to travelling with our 3 little monkeys.
+We have learned a fair bit about what makes travel with kids fun and relaxed (rather than something to be apprehensive about) – preparation seems to be the key – we hope you find our UMBRIA WITH KIDS TRAVEL CHECK LIST useful.

 CHECK YOUR FLIGHTS

 Double-check the flight schedule.
 Check with the airline 24 hours in advance to make sure your departure and return times haven’t changed.
 Sign up online for e-mail and phone alerts in case there is a last-minute change.

 Plan to arrive at the airport in plenty of time – most airlines recommend that you need to be there 3 hours before an international departure – when travelling with kids, the unexpected can happen – please allow yourself plenty of time.